 The belief is that Brady will add stability to an offense that was formidable but turnover-prone last year.
-The Bucs have an excellent offensive line and numerous weapons such as receiver Mike Evans.
-And they just today signed Leonard Fournette to a one-year contract as running back.
+The Bucs have an excellent offensive line and numerous weapons, such as receiver Mike Evans.
+And just today, they signed Leonard Fournette to a one-year contract as running back.

 They were undone by Jameis Winston’s dubious first-ever 30-30.
 He was the first NFL quarterback to throw 30 touchdowns and 30 interceptions in one season and cost the team with a number of interceptions that were returned for touchdowns.

 The Bucs talked Brady’s favorite target, Rob Gronkowski, out of retirement.
-That’s a help to Brady, but neutral as far as the Bucs offense overall because they were already strong at tight end.
+That’s a help to Brady but neutral as far as the Bucs offense overall because they were already strong at tight end.

-Nonetheless, New Jersey sportsbooks are grateful for the interest Brady pumped into the NFL off-season.
+Nonetheless, New Jersey sportsbooks are grateful for the interest Brady pumped into the NFL offseason.
 Bettors also love the value this futures prop would bring.

 Kansas City Chiefs are tops in Super Bowl futures